pravosleva/team-scoring-2024/tools.vitepress/index.md

   - title: Task tracking and release estimation for more predictable future (individually for each employee)
     details: Probability Theory in action
   - title: Checklist for each log in task
     details: Do you remember what happened a week ago?
-Yes, I do
   - title: Progress bars for three scenarios
     details: Estimated, Sensed, Worst
 ---